invokermain/engin/docs/cli.md

 - `--app`: the path to your application in the format `<module>:<attribute>`, e.g. `myapp.main:engin`.
 Not required if you set a `default-instance` in your `pyproject.toml`.
+- `--port` or `-p`: the port for the local web server to serve the graph on.

 #### Example